emcconville/wand/docs/guide/fx.rst

 .. versionadded:: 0.5.4

-Wraps am image in a white board, and a slight shadow to create the special effect of a Polaroid print.
+Wraps an image in a white board, and a slight shadow to create the special effect of a Polaroid print.

 .. code-block:: python